• Skip to primary navigation

 1 Dribble Left – Change – Floater/Runner

-This drill is used in his college women’s program, but can be tweaked to fit the resources and personnel that you have available in your coaching situation.
+He used this drill when he coached in college, but can be tweaked to fit the resources and personnel that you have available in your coaching situation.

 I hope you can find a way to find a system for all of your shooting drills to reward both game speed and shots made.